-- 1. George Reese, "Cloud Application Architectures", ShroffO'reilly, ISBN: 8184047142, 2009. - 2.
-Michael Miller, "Cloud Computing Web Based Applications that change the way you work and collaborate online", Pearson Education, 2009.
+- 1. "Cloud Application Architectures" George Reese, ShroffO'reilly, ISBN: 8184047142, 2009. - 2.
+"Cloud Computing Web Based Applications that change the way you work and collaborate online", Michael Miller Pearson Education, 2009.

-II M.SC (CS) PRINCIPLES OF COMPUTED DESIGNA EPCS914T SEMESTER - III PRINCIPLES OF COMPILER DESIGN HRS/WK - 4 ELECTIVE - 3A For the students admitted in the year 2015 CREDIT - 3
+II M.SC (CS) PRINCIPLES OF COMPUTED DESIGN EPCS914T SEMESTER - III PRINCIPLES OF COMPILER DESIGN For the students admitted in the year 2015 HRS/WK - 4 ELECTIVE - 3A For the students admitted in the year 2013 CREDIT - 3

-To understand the Various phases of a compiler and to develop skills in designing a compiler.
+To understand the various phases of a compiler and to develop skills in designing a compiler